 Knowing what your competition is up to is generally a good idea.
 Do not blatantly copy them – supercharge your efforts!
 Do this by gaining an edge over your competitors.

-Secondly, a business plan assists you in making choices and considering what you may not have thought of.
+A business plan assists you in making choices and considering what you may not have thought of.

 It can be tempting to detach yourself from other young fellow entrepreneurs.
-However, this is not a good idea.
-Since colleagues and peers can help you deal with stress.
+However, this is not a good idea since colleagues and peers can help you deal with stress.

 Also, they could be your future partners, helping you improve your business plan.

 Young Entrepreneurs Invest in a Sturdy Brand Identity